yushezene/zene_um_stu_teacher_apt_system/README.md

 student_teacher_appointment_system

 This project implements a web application for a student-teacher portal system.
 It utilizes Firebase for real-time database functionality.
+- index.html contains the HTML and Javascript Logic
+- style.css contains the styling
 Features:
 Navigation Bar:
 Contains buttons to switch between Admin, Student, and Teacher portals.